LocateAnything3D: Vision-Language 3D Detection with Chain-of-Sight: Additional Experiments and Analysis

 To further validate our Chain-of-Sight (CoS) design of interleaving 2D and 3D tokens on the per-object level ($\rm 2D_i \rightarrow 3D_i$), we compare it against a ``clustered'' decoding strategy.
 In the clustered setting, the model is trained to predict all 2D bounding boxes for the scene first, followed by all corresponding 3D bounding boxes ($\rm 2D_{1...N} \to 3D_{1...N}$).
 This ablation tests whether the tight coupling of 2D visual evidence with its corresponding 3D geometry is necessary, or if the model can simply learn two separate phases of detection.
 We report results trained for 1 epoch on three distinct datasets to analyze performance across different scene complexities.
 As shown in Table~\ref{tab:serialization}, our interleaved default setting consistently outperforms the clustered strategy.
 The magnitude of this performance gap is strongly correlated with scene clutter and object density.

-\textbf{Object-centric scenes.} On Objectron, which typically contains only 1 or 2 prominent objects per image, the performance gap is minimal ($83.9$ vs. $83.2$).
+\textbf{Object-centric scenes.} On Objectron, which typically contains only 1 or 2 prominent objects per image, the performance gap is minimal ($61.5$ vs. $63.0$).
 The additional effort for the model to associate the $i$-th 3D box with the $i$-th 2D box is negligible.

-\textbf{Structured outdoor scenes.} KITTI scenes contain more objects, but they follow a structured distribution (cars on a road) with relatively clear depth ordering.
-While the gap slightly widens, the model can still maintain reasonable 2D-3D association in the clustered setting.
+\textbf{Structured outdoor scenes.} KITTI scenes contain more objects with large depth range, but they follow a structured distribution (cars on a road) with relatively clear depth ordering.
+While the gap widens, the model can still maintain reasonable 2D-3D association in the clustered setting.

 \textbf{Highly cluttered scenes.} The most significant drop occurs on Hypersim which is characterized by chaotic indoor scenes with dozens of objects and frequent occlusions.
 In these scenarios, the clustered strategy fails catastrophically.
 The model struggles to maintain the implicit alignment between the $k$-th 2D box generated early in the sequence and the $k$-th 3D box generated much later, resulting in a big difference between the two setting.